 However, an upfront purchase can be expensive, as can maintenance and repairs.
 When deciding whether purchasing or renting laundry equipment is the best option for your business, you may want to consider:

 Have you heard of our new Laundry Equipment Subscription Service, or LESS?

 Get more information here.

 Depending on the size of your operation, purchasing on-premise laundry equipment may require a large capital investment to get started, but can lead to savings in the long-term.
-For companies where budget is a concern or cash flow is restricted, renting requires a minimal investment at the outset and a relatively small, predictable monthly payment thereafter may better suit your needs.
+For companies where budget is a concern or cash flow is restricted, renting commercial washers and dryers requires a minimal investment at the outset and a relatively small, predictable monthly payment thereafter may better suit your needs.

 High-quality on-premise laundry equipment has many advantages – it lasts longer, is more energy-efficient, and provides better results than an inferior product.
 However, high-quality laundry machines are more expensive, so renting may maximize your ability to get the best commercial laundry equipment with easy payment options.